Key takeaways

 It gave me a false sense of confidence and invincibility.

-Fortunately, I developed an investment strategy over the years, (I really didn’t have one when I started) using a Top-Down approach to select the right location, and then my 6 Stranded Strategic approaches to ensure I only buy the type of property that will outperform the averages in that location:
+Fortunately, I developed an investment strategy that I've fine tuned over the years, (I really didn’t have one when I started) using a Top-Down approach to select the right location, and then my 6 Stranded Strategic approaches to ensure I only buy the type of property that will outperform the averages in that location:

-I recognise the location will do 80% of the heavy lifting of my property's capital growth, therefore I only invest in selected suburbs of our 3 big capital cities.
+I recognise that location will do 80% of the heavy lifting of my property's capital growth, therefore I only invest in selected suburbs of our 3 big capital cities.

 I then invest in the more affluent, established money suburbs with a high proportion of what the ABS classes as Skill level 1 and 2 workers – people who earn more than the average.